 Next up; toners and exfoliators!
 The Mario Badescu Botanical Exfoliating Scrub might not be for everyone – I know loads of people with sensitive skin who shudder at the thought of using a physical exfoliator, but I love it.
 Its gel consistency soothes the skin, while the small, gentle particles lift dead skin off without being too abrasive.
 It smells divine, and a tube will last you 6 months at least.
 I’ve tried millions of scrubs and this is the only one that leaves my skin soft but not traumatised.
 Around the same time as I started using the scrub, I added soothing Avene Water into my routine.
 After I finished cleansing I would spray this on and pat dry to remove the mineral compounds in London tap water.
 When my skin was raw and recovering, this was an essential.
 I still use it after I do intense face masks, but I’m happy to report that my skin is strong enough now to be able to skip this step for everyday!
 And finally…everyone’s favourite Pixi Glow Tonic.
 I have a friend with astonishingly sensitive skin, who’s dermatologist got her on a different glycolic acid product a few months ago.
 So when we wandered into the Pixi shop in Covent Garden, she convinced me to try it.
 I took it very slowly, once every three days at first, until now, I’m using it almost once a day.
 After the normal adjustment period, my skin looked incredible.
 And I even feel that it’s become less sensitive?!
 I really recommend giving this stuff a try, literally whatever your skin type.

 Last but certainly not least, face masks!
 I use a lot of face masks, but these are the ones that really helped me achieve blemish-free skin.
 The first one I bought, two years ago, was the Eve Lom Rescue Mask – thinking that the expense would make it a good choice.
-I have to say, it really did help when my skin was very spotty and I even repurchased it – but I had to stop using it after everything calmed down.
+I have to say, it really did help when my skin was very spotty and I even repurchased it because I loved it so much – but I had to stop using it after everything calmed down.
 Now my boyfriend uses it instead.
 It’s a great option for blemishes, but it’s not the gentlest product in the world.
 Instead, a few months ago I opted for Origins Original Skin Mask, which is a gentler, cheaper version.
 I highly recommend this if you’re looking for deep cleansing and radiance.
 However, the mask that really, really made all the difference was Lush’s Rosy Cheeks fresh mask.
 With calamine and rose to calm and soothe redness, as well as kaolin clay to draw out impurities, this is everything that sensitive, red and spotty skin needs.
 I’ve been using it for over a year and I love it so much!

 I know that not everyone has skin that responds to conventional cosmetics, and have a much harder time with blemishes and sensitivity than I do.
 It’s also true that diet and lifestyle play a huge part in the condition of your skin – at the moment I’m happy and healthy, but I haven’t always been.
 My skin won’t always look like this, it’s completely unrealistic to expect to have perfect skin forever, and you should never feel bad if your skin isn’t completely flawless.
 That being said, I hope reading about my approach, and the things I did to improve my skin might inspire you to try a different method, or at least give you a few ideas about what to do next!